 Greentech Media reports the two companies aim to challenge Tesla directly in the field of rooftop solar coupled with battery storage.

-As we reported reported last month, innovator Elon Musk officially launched Tesla solar roof tiles and the product is expected to be available in Australia next year.
+As we reported last month, innovator Elon Musk officially launched Tesla solar roof tiles and the product is expected to be available in Australia next year.

 Sonnen’s Australian branch has teamed up with Bristile Roofing to deliver storage systems alongside the latter’s solar roof product.
 The tile-maker plans to release its solar product in September and start targeting the 102,000 new homes that are expected to be built in Australia through 2018.